 Sift the flour into a large bowl, making a well in the center.
 Add the salt, oil, eggs and water.
 Mix the flour and the liquid together gradually with a wooden spoon, until all is absorbed.
 Place the dough on a floured board; knead until the mixture appears dry and smooth.
 Add more flour if the dough seems sticky.
 Cover with a tea towel and let stand for about fifteen minutes.
 Using a rolling pin, roll out the dough in handfuls at a time, until the flattened dough is very thin but not transparent.
 Cut dough into 4" circles.

 This is where making the ravioli may become tricky, especially if you are using a manual cutter (also known as Dumpling Makers).
 The manual cutters can be purchased at any kitchenware department.
 They usually come with small handles to fold over the filled dough.
 Place the dough circle (one at a time) into the center of the ravioli cutter; place about a teaspoon of the meat mixture in the middle.
 Carefully fold over the cutter so that edges are pinched in and have formed a nice fanned look.
 The edges should hold together, but if you are having trouble with this as I did the first time, take a little cornstarch mixed with water and rub the edges gently.
 Repeat process with remaining dough and filling.
 Lay completed ravioli on a large cookie sheet while you finish.
-(Note: You may have some of the meat mixture left over, which is always a good addition for meat or tomato sauce).
+(Note: You may have meat mixture left over, which is always a good addition for meat or tomato sauce).

 In a large pot, bring water to a boil (enough to fill the pot 3/4 full).
 Add salt and olive oil to the water.
 When the water starts to boil, add the ravioli ten to twenty at a time.
 Boil gently for about ten minutes, or until the raviolis rise to the surface of the water.
 Drain carefully as not to rip open the ravioli skins.